-After a career’s worth of trying the nerdiest, most exotic, flavorful beers, Ethan Fixell, certified beer cicerone and longtime adult beverage writer, said he'd come to the realization that, when looking for a beer, he just wanted a good old-fashioned, adjunct domestic lager.
+He's had a career’s worth of trying the nerdiest, most unusual, flavorful beers.
+But Ethan Fixell, certified beer cicerone and longtime adult beverage writer, says he's come to the realization that, when looking for a beer, he just wants a good old-fashioned, adjunct domestic lager.

 Why Trust Liquor.com?

 Mark C. Anderson has been covering adult beverages for more than 15 years across six award-winning publications and five continents.
 His top beers require in-person purchases, including the strictly limited Westvleteren 12, Pliny the Elder triple IPA and legendary Dark Lord Imperial Stout.